 At Fault Laws

-Even though every state that has a no fault law, the actual description of the laws vary.
+Interestingly, even though every state that has a no-fault law the actual description of the laws varies.
 In most cases, if there is a car accident both parties insurance covers the claims and repairs of their policy holder.
 Since both drivers insurance have to pay for their claims, an increase of premium will probably increase at renewal.
 Even though one of the drivers did not cause the accident, since there is no declaration of fault, there is no way to prove which drive actually caused the accident.
-In accidents that happen under a no fault law, the driver and occupants of each vehicle will have their medical, rehabilitation and lost wages covered by that drivers insurance, they cannot sure either driver for pain, suffering or emotional distress.
+In accidents that happen under a no-fault law, the driver and occupants of each vehicle will have their medical, rehabilitation and lost wages covered by that drivers insurance, they cannot sure either driver for pain, suffering or emotional distress.
 Only under certain conditions can they sue predetermined by the laws.

-The only real advantages for no fault car insurance is for the courts and the drivers causing the accident.
+The only real advantages for no-fault car insurance are for the courts and the drivers causing the accident.
 With this type of law, there are fewer cases having to be seen by the courts since determination of the cause of the accident is removed except in major accidents with deaths or large settlement costs.
 It is also advantageous for the bad drivers because the price the insurance company pays out is less due to only having to pay for one cars damage.

 The disadvantages are to the innocent.
 They pay higher insurance premiums because insurance companies generally raise the premium rates for any policy holder that has collects on a claim.
 Also, the driver's record will show an accident, even though they were never guilty of causing an accident.
 It also makes it difficult for the victims to sue for pain, suffering and emotional distress cause by being in such an accident.